microsoft/AirSim/docs/python.md

 The [PythonClient folder](../PythonClient] has few other ready to run examples:

 - Flying a path: shows how Chris Lovett created the [moveOnPath demo](https://github.com/Microsoft/AirSim/wiki/moveOnPath-demo).
-Make sure your drone is initially located at the start position x=310.0 cm, y=11200.0 cm, z=235.0 cm of the Modular Neighbohood map.
+Make sure your drone is initially located at the start position x=310.0 cm, y=11200.0 cm, z=235.0 cm of the Modular Neighborhood map.
 - Camera: shows capturing the Depth camera view from AirSim and displaying it in an OpenCV window.

 ## Notes on APIs